 In this course, students will be introduced to the basic theory and techniques of contemporary financial accounting.
-The objective is to identify the fundamental principles of accounting, identify and analyze business transactions, prepare financial statements, and communicate this information to users with different needs.
-Topics include the accounting cycle, transactions, and the preparation of financial statements for single-owner business organizations that operate as service companies or merchandisers.
+They will identify the fundamental principles of accounting, recognize and analyze business transactions, prepare financial statements, and communicate this information to users with different needs.
+Topics covered in this course include the accounting cycle, transactions, and the preparation of financial statements for single-owner business organizations that operate as service companies or merchandisers.